SevvalliThavapalan/Bioinformatic-Discovery-and-Analysis-of-Fusion-Enzymes-in-the-Shikimate-Pathway/README.md

 # Bioinformatic Discovery and Analysis of Fusion Enzymes in the Shikimate Pathway

-This repisotory contains python sxripts created during my Master Thesis.
+This repisotory contains python scripts created during my Master Thesis.